Focus on Delivering Exceptional Value and All Else Will Follow

 Conflict of Interest

-There is a pure conflict of interest that each developer faces on a software team.
-Their work is already challenging, and it’s in every developer’s best interest to make their job easier.
+There is a non-negotiable conflict of interest that each developer faces on a software team.
+Their work is already challenging, and it’s in every great developer’s best interest to make their job easier over time.
 Many of the technical debates that take place on a software team stem from this simple fact.
 If you have two approaches to a problem, perhaps one places more workload on the backend developer, and another puts the workload on the front end developer.
 How do you determine what the right call is?
 The answer, as many CPAs will tell you, is “It depends.”

 Enter the Agile Coach.
 Having this person around to assist the team from a non-partisan perspective is where they add their value.
 The developers are not only trying to identify the most value-additive way to deliver their work, but they are also subconsciously optimizing for their workload.
 If the “Easy” way sacrifices user experience, developers will go unchecked if the Product Manager or Designer are not advocating for Great Ux*.